-Instead of offering a group health insurance policy, you can provide your employees with a health reimbursement arrangement (HRA).
-HRAs can be a better fit for organizations than group health insurance because of the freedom they give employees over their healthcare.
+Instead of offering a group health insurance policy, you can provide your employees a health reimbursement arrangement (HRA).
+HRAs can be a better fit for organizations than group health insurance because they give employees freedom over their healthcare.

 With an HRA, employees get reimbursed by their employer for their qualifying medical expenses.

 Three of the most popular types of HRAs are: